-- 28.(1) A procuring entity shall, for each procurement, establish an evaluation committee to be responsible for the evaluation of tenders and the preparation of an evaluation report. - (2) The membership of the committee shall depend on the value and complexity of the procurement but shall in all cases be not less than 3 persons. - (3) A procuring entity may appoint an external, technical specialist or procurement agent to conduct the evaluation of tenders and prepare an evaluation report on its behalf. - (4) A procuring entity shall require any person appointed pursuant to subsection (1) or (3) to declare whether he has any conflict of interest in respect of the procurement being evaluated. - (5) Where a person declares a conflict of interest, the person shall have no further involvement in the procurement proceedings and shall be immediately replaced by the procuring entity. - (6) An evaluation report prepared under this section may include - (a) the method of assessment; - (b) a copy of any relevant notice and the date of issue of the notice; - (c) the deadline for presentation of tenders; - (d) the date of the opening of tenders;
+- 28.(1) A procuring entity shall, for each procurement, establish an evaluation committee to be responsible for the evaluation of tenders and the preparation of an evaluation report. - (2) The membership of the committee shall depend on the value and complexity of the procurement but shall in all cases be not less than 3 persons. - (3) The entity may appoint an external, technical specialist or procurement agent to conduct the evaluation of tenders and prepare an evaluation report on its behalf. - (4) The entity shall require any person appointed pursuant to subsection (1) or (3) to declare whether he has any conflict of interest in respect of the procurement being evaluated. - (5) Where a person declares a conflict of interest, the person shall have no further involvement in the procurement proceedings and shall be immediately replaced by the entity.

-- (e) any addendum issued or query received; - (f) copies of all other relevant documents; - (g) comments on arithmetic corrections; - (h) any notification to a supplier of an arithmetic correction and any response to such a notification; - (i) a table showing any corrected prices with relevant comments; - (j) a comparison of tenders; and - (k) the recommendation of the committee or person appointed pursuant to subsection (3), including any recommendation to negotiate with a supplier together with appropriate justification for the recommendation. - (7) A procuring entity shall submit each evaluation report to the relevant tenders committee for consideration.
+- (6) The entity shall require from a person appointed under subsection (3) an undertaking that he will treat as confidential and not disclose any information that comes to his attention as a result of his appointment. - (7) An evaluation report prepared under this section may include - (a) the method of assessment; - (b) a copy of any relevant notice and the date of issue of the notice; - (c) the deadline for presentation of tenders; - (d) the date of the opening of tenders; - (e) any addendum issued or query received; - (f) copies of all other relevant documents; - (g) comments on arithmetic corrections; - (h) any notification to a supplier of an arithmetic correction and any response to such a notification; - (i) a table showing any corrected prices with relevant comments; - (i) a comparison of tenders; and - (k) the recommendation of the committee or person appointed pursuant to subsection (3), including any recommendation to negotiate with a supplier together with appropriate justification for the recommendation. - (8) A procuring entity shall submit each evaluation report to the relevant tenders committee for consideration.